FAQ: Advisor Dashboard & Reporting

 Where do clients find tax forms if they have multiple accounts, e.g. a personal account and a trust account?

-Tax forms are available on the Activity page for each account a client holds.
-If clients have multiple accounts, they will need to visit the Activity page for each separate account in order to download their respective tax forms.
+Tax forms are available on the Documents page for each account a client holds on the “Taxes” sub-tab.
+If clients have multiple accounts, they will need to visit the Documents page for each separate account in order to download their respective tax forms.

 Where can I find my clients’ 5498 tax forms?
 When will they be available?